bootstrap-vue-next/bootstrap-vue-next/docs/components/Toast.md

 ## Variants

-Toasts can be displayed as variants thru various helper methods or be set in `ToastOptions.varaint`
+Toasts can be displayed as variants thru various helper methods or be set in `ToastOptions.variant`

 ```html
 <b-container